 I/O clocks are especially fast and serve only I/O logic and serializer/deserializer (SerDes) circuits, as described in the I/O Logic section.
-The 7 series devices have a direct connection from the MMCM to the I/O for low-jitter, high-performance interfaces.
+The XA Spartan-7 devices have a direct connection from the MMCM to the I/O for low-jitter, highperformance interfaces.